lukasec/JPEG-DNA-BC-Transcoder/README.md

 ```
 brew info libjpeg
 ```
-To install the header files needed to build Python extensions:
+To install the header files needed to build Python extensions: (you can probably skip this step if you already have all the needed developer tools like gcc,...)
 ```
 pip install python3-dev
 ```